Eric M. Strauss

 Journalist in the United States

-Eric M. Strauss is the Managing Editor, ABC News, Medical Unit, responsible for the editorial direction of health and medical reporting on-air and on-line.
+As the Executive Producer, ABC News, Medical team, he is responsible for editorial and production of health and medical reporting on air, online and streaming.

 He is a graduate of Tulane University in New Orleans, La. where he studied Political Economics and was the General Manager of the student-run television station.